Forgotten Heroes: Pre-Crisis

 In their original adventures prior to the Crisis on Infinite Earths, the Forgotten Heroes are all superheroes who, at one point in their career, had discovered a mysterious golden pyramid.
 When they attempt to report the discovery, they find themselves censored by the US Government.
 The members of the team are brought together by Immortal Man, who reveals to them that the pyramids are the work of his eons-old foe, Vandal Savage.
-With the aid of Superman, the Forgotten Heroes destroy the golden pyramids and save the Earth.
+With the aid of Superman, the Forgotten Heroes destroy the pyramids and save the Earth.

-In Crisis on Infinite Earths #10, Animal Man, Dolphin and Rip Hunter again team up, along with Adam Strange, Captain Comet and the Atomic Knight.
+In Crisis on Infinite Earths #10, Animal Man, Dolphin and Rip Hunter again team up, along with Adam Strange, Captain Comet and Atomic Knight.
 This assemblage has been referred to as "the Forgotten Heroes" in retrospect, but was never called that in the Crisis series itself.

 The original Forgotten Heroes were opposed by a team of evil counterparts known as the Forgotten Villains.
 Members of the Forgotten Villains include Atom-Master, Enchantress, Faceless Hunter, Kraklow, Mr. Poseidon, Ultivac, and Yggardis the Living Planet.